Rally for Congolese Democracy: Peace process and elections

 The Second Congo War ended in 2003 with an agreement that created a transitional government leading to elections.
 Azarias Ruberwa became one of four vice-presidents and the main RCD faction held 94 out of 500 seats in the National Assembly.

 The general elections in 2006 saw Ruberwa come fourth in the presidential vote, with only 1.7% of the vote.
 However the RCD gained 15 seats in the new 500-seat Assembly.
 In the 19 January 2007 Senate elections, the party won seven out of 108 seats.

 Nyamwisi's RCD-K-ML renamed itself the Forces for Renewal.

 In 2007, Belgian IPIS researchers examined military structures and mining links in Katanga.
 They found that Nyunzu was one of the territories that was occupied by the RCD during the two Congo wars.
-Under RCD rule, [t]here were 2 military zones in Katanga.
+Under RCD rule, there were two military zones in Katanga.
 The first comprised Kalemie, Moba and Manono and fell under the control of the Kalemie brigade.
-Kongolo, Kabalo and Nyunzu formed the second and were occupied by the Kongolo brigade.
+Kongolo, Kabalo, and Nyunzu formed the second and were occupied by the Kongolo brigade.
 When the Kalemie and Kongolo brigades left for ‘brassage’, the RCD structures were abandoned and all the Katangese territories fell under the command of the regional headquarters in Lubumbashi.